 What Does Cruelty Free Mean In Cosmetics?

-Unsure if a product is cruelty-free?
-How can you tell?
+So how can you tell if a product is cruelty-free?

-To be certain, you can check if the company is listed on the Cruelty-Free PETA Beauty Without Bunnies Database.
+To be certain, you can also use the Cruelty Free PETA Beauty Without Bunnies Database.
 Give The Quick Flick a search!
 There are also a bunch of apps available to assist you in becoming a more conscientious consumer.
 These include Think Dirty, Skin Deep and Bunny Free.

 Here at The Quick Flick, we have made it our mission to do good by the environment and by our team, company and customers, in creating products that bring no harm to you, your environment and all that it hosts.
 All our products are cruelty-free, vegan and PETA approved – your left and right eyeliner wings matching is not the only Quick Flick guarantee we deliver.